`hurricaneexposuredata` package be installed. The system currently

 based on this data using the wind_source = "ext_tracks"

-function.
+argument in the map_counties function.
 For example, to map

 estimated winds during Hurricane Katrina based on the HURDAT2 wind